yagiztokgoz/SRAAM_Simulation/README.md

 Output: `logs/unity/s<N>.json`

 The JSON includes missile and target position, attitude, fin angles, and engagement metadata at each exported timestep.
 A stride value > 1 reduces file size while preserving visual fidelity at typical playback frame rates.

+---

+## References

+Zipfel, P. H. (2007). *Modeling and Simulation of Aerospace Vehicle Dynamics* (2nd ed.).
+AIAA Education Series.
+American Institute of Aeronautics and Astronautics.
+ISBN 978-1-56347-621-3.

+The equations of motion, aerodynamic coefficient conventions, INS error model, and guidance law implementations in this project follow the CADAC (Computer-Aided Design of Aerospace Concepts) framework described in this book.